 The monitoring reports will be an assessment of the progress made to implement recommendations made in the Still Waiting Review.
 This assessment will include a review of the Inter-Departmental Group annual progress update report on implementation of the Still Waiting Action Plan, along with an analysis of service activity data and views from key stakeholders.

 Latest Monitoring Report

-NICCY concluded its third round of monitoring (9 February 2022).
+NICCY concluded its fourth round of monitoring (9 February 2023).
 This included:

 You can find previous progress update reports from the link below:

 The report was launched on 27th September 2018 at St Mary’s University College, Belfast.

 There are a number of reports that NICCY has produced that provide more background information on the Review, they are listed below.

 We produced an infographic as part of the main Still Waiting report: